balu6914/BCNDM/examples/README.md

 After few seconds you should see `Success Network` is ready message.

 N.B. sometimes it is needed to clean old docker containers:
 ```
 docker rm `docker ps -a | grep hyperledger | awk '{print $1}'`
 ```

-### Testing the Network
+## Testing the Network
 To confirm that network is working properly and that token chaincode is deployed and running on network we will call chaincode from our docker `cli` container.

-1. Enter docker `cli` container
+- Enter docker `cli` container:

 ```
 docker exec -it cli bash
 ```

-2. Query chaincode
+- Query chaincode:

 ```
 peer chaincode query -C myc -n token -c '{"Args":["balance","{\"user\": \"testUser\"}"]}'